wavemotion-dave/A5200DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.5 : 12-Jan-2020 by wavemotion-dave
+  * Hundreds of small pixel tweaks to get all games looking as good as possible.

 V2.4 : 09-Jan-2020 by wavemotion-dave
   * More XL Conversions added to the comatibility table.
   * More speed tweaks especially in bank switching rendering virtually all games playable at full speed.